 Wine enthusiasts know Oregon for its pinot noir, but there are plenty of other reasons to visit Portland vineyards: spectacular views, budget-friendly flights and tasting rooms that just beg for you to slow down and stay awhile.
 These wineries near Portland feature a variety of varietals, and offer an ideal escape from the city.

 Cooper Mountain Vineyard

 Rustic charm abounds at Cooper Mountain Vineyard in Beaverton, Ore.
 Free-range chickens wander the grounds near the tasting room, which is located inside a converted barn.
-But don’t let the casual feel fool you — this is serious wine.
+But don’t let the casual feel fool you — this is a serious wine.
 The owners, Dr. Robert Gross and his wife Corrine, planted the first vines here in 1978.
 Today, numerous varietals are grown on four estate vineyards using organic and biodynamic practices.